 Solid waste includes garbage, rubbish, refuse, sludge from a wastewater treatment plant, water supply treatment plant, or air pollution control facility, and other discarded material, including solid, liquid, semisolid, or contained gaseous material resulting from industrial, municipal, commercial, mining, and agricultural operations and from community and institutional activities.

-Solid waste does not include waste materials that result from activities associated with the exploration, development, or production of oil or gas or geothermal resources, or other substance or material regulated by the Texas Railroad Commission (RRC).
-An RRC-regulated waste is considered a special waste if it is to be processed, treated, or disposed of at an MSW facility.
+• Waste materials that result from activities associated with the exploration, development, or production of oil or gas or geothermal resources, or other substance or material regulated by the Texas Railroad Commission (RRC).
+However, an RRC-regulated waste is considered a special waste if it is to be processed, treated, or disposed of at an MSW facility.

 Municipal Solid Waste